bayareala8s/training/AWS-Solution-Architect/README.md

+### AWS Solution Architect Training Course Outline

+The AWS Solution Architect training offered is designed to provide comprehensive knowledge and hands-on experience for individuals aiming to become proficient AWS Solution Architects.
+This training covers a wide range of AWS services, architectural best practices, and real-world use cases.

 Here is the detailed training course for an AWS Solution Architect:

-### AWS Solution Architect Training Course Outline

 #### Module 1: Introduction to AWS (Duration: 10 hours)